RichardLitt/burntfen.com/_posts/2015-10-30-how-to-amend-a-commit-on-a-github-pull-request.md

 Looks like the changes in the second two commits are staged, but not committed.
 Well, now we just do `git commit --amend`, save, and then force push.
 Easy as pie.

-But what if you don't want to edit your file manually, like we did in `vi your_file.txt`?
+But what if you don't want to edit your file manually, like we did in `vi your_file.md`?
 Say there are a lot of small changes you have to make, or it's just tedious work.

 ### Option 4: Interactively checkout and amend